 Debra’s passion for unearthing little-known masterpieces caused the New York Times to dub Les Délices “an early music group with an avant-garde appetite,” adding, “concerts and CDs by Les Délices are journeys of discovery.”
 Inspired by a creative process that brings together research, composition in historical styles, improvisation, and artistic collaboration, Debra creates programs that “can’t help but getting one listening and thinking in fresh ways” (San Francisco Classiacal Voice).
-Recent projects have included critically-acclaimed multimedia productions of Machaut’s Remede de Fortune, an acclaimed CD combining jazz and French Baroque airs called Songs without Words, and The White Cat, a pastiche Baroque opera with puppetry and projections based on Marie Catherine d’Aulnoy’s 1690s feminist fairytale.
+Recent projects have included Seasons Transformed (reimagining Vivaldi’s iconic concertos for a chamber ensemble including flute, oboe, and bassoon), critically-acclaimed multimedia productions of Machaut’s Remede de Fortune, an acclaimed CD combining jazz and French Baroque airs called Songs without Words, and The White Cat, a pastiche Baroque opera with puppetry and projections based on Marie Catherine d’Aulnoy’s 1690s feminist fairytale.

 At the same time, Debra created a bi-weekly web series variety show for early music called SalonEra.
-Entering its 4th Season in 2023-24, SalonEra is a salon experience for the 21st century that brings together regular contributors and special guests whose personalities, perspectives, and contributions set the stage for fascinating conversations and fulfilling artistic exchange.
+Anticipating its 5th Season in 2024-25, SalonEra is a salon experience for the 21st century that brings together regular contributors and special guests whose personalities, perspectives, and contributions set the stage for fascinating conversations and fulfilling artistic exchange.
 Unlimited by geography or program conventions, SalonEra has attracted a wide audience and enables Debra to dramatically expand the range of repertoire and artists that Les Délices presents.

 A dedicated and inspiring teacher, Debra serves on the artist faculties of the American Bach Soloists’ Summer Academy and the Oregon Bach Festival's Berwick Academy, and has given masterclasses at Juilliard, the Cleveland Institute of Music, San Francisco Conservatory, Cincinnati Conservatory, and University of Washington.
 She is also committed to service and to fostering the next generation of leaders through her work as a mentor and as a former board member of Early Music America; she helped found what has become EMA’s Emerging Leadership Council.